Little Ripper Gold Inc.

 (ii) adjustments to be made in preparing financial statements;

-life member means a member recognised for their contribution to LRG, referred to in rule 8(5)
+Life member means a member recognised for their contribution to LRG, referred to in rule 8(2)(e)

 2. Financial Year